HussainDadHassani/Daily_UI_Challenge009_Music-player/README.md

-Every one has his/her own idea and flavor about the design of things, about how the things must appeat in their life.
+Every one has his/her own idea and flavor about the design of things, about how the things must appear in their life.
 So, I love to create my Music Player like this.
 If you also like this types of styling for your music player feel free to share your idea about and do star.